A Marvel Of A Man: Stan Lee Dead At 95

 Lee's larger vision was to create a shared Marvel universe in which characters from one series would cross over into another.
 He cited one example at a 2008 fan convention: "There was one I loved, I think it was the Fantastic Four, and they were at a ballgame at Yankee Stadium and there were a lot of press photographers there.
 So I told [comic book artist] Jack Kirby to draw Peter Parker in the background with a camera.
 And we made no mention of it, he was just in the panel, and we got about a million letters saying, 'We saw Peter Parker at the game.
 That's terrific.'
 And it made it seem like these were real characters who live in the same world and occasionally they get together.
 And that was something I got a big kick out of."

 Lee built a sense of community between fans and creators.
-He engaged readers through his column, Stan's Soapbox, and often signed off on his letters to fans with the catchphrase " 'Nuff said."
+He engaged readers through his column, Stan's Soapbox, and often signed off his letters to fans with the catchphrase " 'Nuff said."
 And he became as recognizable as his superheroes through his many cameos on TV and in movies.

 After entering the comics industry as a teenager and helping the medium to mature and expand, Lee's impact on comics was recognized with numerous awards including the American National Medal of Arts in 2008.